 For information about the career path of your choice you may wish to visit the O-Net website to view the Standard Occupational Classification (SOC) codes provided by the U.S. Department of Labor.
-To see information about massage or holistic health practitioner, please click visit www.onetonline.org or search 31-9011; and CIP 51.3306.
+To see information about massage therapy, please click visit www.onetonline.org or search 31-9011; and CIP 51.3306.